-Each year, parents are asked to complete an emergency release form to provide contact information in the event that school is dismissed early or opening is delayed because of severe weather or another emergency, or if the campus must restrict access due to a security threat.
+Each year, parents are asked to complete an emergency release form to provide contact information if the district needs to notify parents of early dismissal, delayed opening, or restricted access to a campus because of severe weather, a security threat, or another emergency cause.
 The district will rely on contact information on file with the district to communicate with parents in an emergency situation, which may include real-time or automated messages.
-It is crucial to notify your child's school when a phone number previously provided to the district has changed.
+It is crucial to notify your child's school when a phone number changes.
+State law requires parents to update contact information within two weeks after the date the information changes.

 If the school must close, there is a delay in opening or we restrict access to the building, due to weather or other emergency conditions, the district will also alert the community in the following ways: announcements will be made on WTAW AM (1620) radio or KBTX TV.
-We will also send out automated emergency messages via the Blackboard Connect.

-Blackboard Connect: Mumford School will use the Blackboard Connect system to send telephone or e-mail messages to teachers and parents about important information about school events or emergences.
+We will also send out automated emergency messages via the Connect system.
+Connect Program for Emergency Communications: Mumford School will use the Connect system (formerly Blackboard Connect) to send telephone or e-mail messages to teachers and parents about important information about school events or emergences.
 Parents should be sure that the emergency contact information for their child is up to date with the front office, so that the school can reach parents when needed.